jxson/beardo/README.md

 # beardo

 Provides an easy way to use layout aware mustache templates in your [node.js][node] projects.
-Add mustache files to a templates directory and use `beardo`'s methods to simply asynchronously read and render them as appropriate for your setup.
+Add mustache files to a templates directory and use `beardo`'s methods to asynchronously read and render them as appropriate for your setup.

 If you are using one of the http handlers (`beardo.middleware`, `beardo.handler`) [ETags][etags] get automatically added and 304 responses occur based on the `if-none-match` request header.